Granular-Ball Fuzzy Set and Its Implementation in SVM: Related Work

 \subsection{Granular-ball Computing}

 Granular-ball computing is a big data processing method proposed by Wang and Xia to meet the scalability of high-dimensional data \cite{G15}.
-This method has the complete symmetry of the hyper ball geometry and the most concise mathematical model expression in any dimension (that is, only two data points are required to characterize it: center and radius).
 The core idea of granular-ball computing involves using the hyper ball to cover all or part of the sample space, and use "granular-ball" as the input to represent the sample space, so as to achieve multi-granularity learning characteristics and accurate characterization of the sample space.
+The great advantage of this method is that it only needs two data representations of center and radius in any dimension.

 In any dimensional space $R^d$, each granular-ball can be described by two parameters i.e. center $c$ and radius $r$.
 The detailed definition is as follows:

 \begin{definition}\rm{\textbf{\cite{G15}}} Given a data set $D= \{x_1,x_2,...,x_n \} \in \mathbb{R}^d$, the center $c$ of a granular-ball is the center of gravity for all sample points in the ball, and $r$ is equal to the average distance from all points in the granular-ball to $c$.
 Specifically, we have: